The Intrinsic Riemannian Proximal Gradient Method for Convex Optimization: Numerical Examples

-\paragraph{Discussion} The results of the numerical experiment are shown in \cref{table:CRPG-SPD-comparisons}.
+\paragraph{\textbf{Discussion}} The results of the numerical experiment are shown in \cref{table:CRPG-SPD-comparisons}.
 The first column displays the manifold dimension $\frac{n(n+1)}{2}$, where $n \in \{2, 3, 4, 5\}$.
-As can be seen, the runs with constant stepsize converge in more iterations than the backtracked ones, but the time taken is about half of the backtracked runs. \cref{fig:CRPG-SPD-cost-error} shows the error of the cost function $f(\sequence{p}{k}) - f_{\mathrm{opt}}$, for both stepsize strategies.
+As can be seen, the runs with a constant stepsize converge in more iterations than the one with a backtracked stepsize, are up to an order of magnitude slower than the latter, as can be seen in the last three rows of the table. \cref{fig:CRPG-SPD-cost-error} shows the error of the cost function $f(\sequence{p}{k}) - f_{\mathrm{opt}}$, for both stepsize strategies.
 The error is plotted against the number of iterations, which shows that the backtracked stepsize converges faster than the constant stepsize.
-The dotted lines show the convergence rates $\cO(1/k)$ and $\cO(2^{-k})$.
+The dotted lines show the rates $\cO(1/k)$ and $\cO(2^{-k})$.
 This is consistent with \cref{thm:convex-convergence-rate}.